rubzip/astro-academics-page/README.md

  - [ ] Add option for null title or null subtitle (and correctly moving page upper)
  - [ ] Download icons
  - [ ] Clean and restructure `config.ts`
+ - [ ] Add a post for explaining how to set repository